 Inform GEL regarding the gas availability and shutdown.

-Connect the furnace to the flare stack by water sealing the gas main line Control the gas line pressure by opening the flare stack valve.
+Connect the furnace to the flare stack by water sealing the gas main line.
+Control the gas line pressure by opening the flare stack valve.

 Water seal HBS gas line.

 Box-up the other two stoves which are not on blast.